tomit4/CityStats/frontend/README.md

     that have yet to be utilized (see his intermediate and advanced dir structure to get a grasp on how best to organize your project here).

--   Forego all references to API keys for now, get the public API up first, then implement API keys (a project on its own).

 **NAVBAR**

 Navbar Elements Should Include:

 -   Home
--   API Keys
 -   Github
 -   Search (ctrl k)
 -   Light/Dark Toggle